 For example, news sites, social media applications and online games – which are likely used by, but not aimed at, teenagers – will need to address how they design, innovate and create online products and services used by children.
+This process is called threat modelling, and you shouldn’t start any new build of software without doing this first.
 In truth, a mature approach to good GDPR compliance, accountability, risk management and data protection by design should put such organisations in a good place to comply with the Code, but there is a way to go for many organisations.

 It will be interesting to see whether the ICO will take a more proactive approach to enforcement against controllers within the scope of the Code than they have so far for general enforcement of the GDPR.

 Given that the transition period is almost complete, organisations should already be taking steps to be compliant.
 If you are at the start of their journey, we advise reviewing the ICO’s Children’s Code Hub to familiarise yourself with the principles and whether they apply to your company.